-Criteria Yes No N/A Packing Procedure & Policy 6.1 Sugar maker has a policy for grading syrup according to Vermont standards.
+Criteria Yes No N/A Location of Processing and Packing of Retail Syrup Containers Location of processing and packing of retail syrup containers: Packing Procedure & Policy 6.1 Sugar maker has a policy for grading syrup according to Vermont standards.
 If temporary grading kit used, provide year of kit: 6.2 Verify that before packing retail containers, density is checked with a calibrated hydrometer.
 6.3 All syrup is packed at a minimum of 180 degrees Fahrenheit with a calibrated thermometer.
 6.4 All containers are inspected for foreign debris prior to filling.
 Retail Packing Area 6.5 Retail packing area has a handwashing station that includes clean water, soap, disposable towels and a trash can with a lid.
-6.6 Retail containers are stored in a clean, dry area that is protected from pests and other contaminants.
-6.7 All surfaces that come in contact with food products are cleanable.
-6.8 Pest control methods follow guidelines on product label.
-6.9 Is syrup transfer method food safe?
-Bulk Packing 6.10 All syrup in bulk containers is packed at 180 degrees Fahrenheit with a calibrated thermometer.
-6.11 All lights in or near storage or food production are protected from glass breakage.
+6.6 If retail packing area is different from sugarhouse, water must be tested (and pass) annually, unless on a municipal water supply.
+Water sample for testing must be pulled from point of use.
+6.7 Retail containers are stored in a clean, dry area that is protected from pests and other contaminants.
+6.8 Verify that retail containers are approved for food contact, appropriate for hot fill temperature, new, and clean prior to filling.
+6.9 Retail container labels meet Vermont maple regulations and applicable FDA food labeling regulations.
+6.10 All surfaces that come in contact with food products are cleanable.
+6.11 Pest control methods follow guidelines on product label.
+6.12 Is syrup transfer method food safe?
+6.13 If home kitchen is used for packing retail containers or retail containers are being packed where allergen containing value-added products are produced, sugar maker is using cleaning protocols, dedicated equipment, and scheduling practices to prevent allergen cross-contamination.

-Criteria Yes No N/A Bulk Packing (continued) 6.12 Drums and other bulk containers not actively being filled are protected from debris, pests and other contaminants.
-6.13 All bulk syrup containers are cleaned and inspected for foreign debris, rust, and unsuitable odors prior to filling.
-6.14 Each drum is labeled with the sugarhouse name, lot number, grade and does it clearly state that the drum contains maple syrup.
-6.15 Verify sugar maker keeps records of bulk containers that include at a minimum: barrel number, lot number, date, weight/volume and grade.
+Bulk Packing 6.14 All syrup in bulk containers is packed at 180 degrees Fahrenheit with a calibrated thermometer.
+6.15 All lights in or near storage or food production are protected from glass breakage.
+6.16 Drums and other bulk containers not actively being filled are protected from debris, pests and other contaminants.
+6.17 All bulk syrup containers are cleaned and inspected for foreign debris, rust, and unsuitable odors prior to filling.
+6.18 Each drum is labeled with the sugarhouse name, lot number, grade and clearly states that the drum contains maple syrup.
+6.19 Verify sugar maker keeps records of bulk containers that include at a minimum: barrel number, lot number, date, weight/volume and grade.